 How to Create an Invoice: Complete Step-by-Step Guide (2026)

 Whether you just landed your first freelance client or you're a small business owner who's been winging it with email receipts, learning how to create a professional invoice is essential for getting paid on time and looking credible.
+This guide walks you through everything — what to include, common mistakes to avoid, and how to generate one for free in under 2 minutes using our free invoice generator (no signup required).

 Step-by-Step: How to Create an Invoice